coolcourd/migbin/readme.md

 example:
 * mailsync # syncs all mail
 * mailsync example.com # syncs only mail for example.com
+#### mainurlit
+sets the tempurl back to the main url based on the .mainurl file located in the cwd
 #### phpver
 gives you a list of ea-php versions installed on the server and lets you pick one
 #### matchdbimport